mscatto/ocelot/README.md

 > * Music playback and metadata extraction

 ### TODO FOR 0.3
-> * Allow for on-the-fly add and remove libraries
+> * Allow for on-the-fly library management
 > * Refinements for the standard UI widgets (tagview, playlist editor, etc)
 ----
 For now, I'm building Ocelot for my own use, as I am very much a Foobar2k widower, but contributions are much appreciated as development progresses.